shariltumin/others-micropython/README.md

 **Latest** The latest firmware is MicroPython v1.11-631-gb76f0a73b-kaki5

+If you want to build your own custom made firmware then please download [custommade.zip](https://github.com/shariltumin/esp32-cam-micropython/blob/master/custommade.zip) and read [this blog](https://kopimojo.blogspot.com/2019/12/custom-made-sometimes-it-is-nice-to-be.html).

 * tools - tools for working with scripts
 * unix - micropython for unix